• Facebook

 Bowls of ingredients including peanut butter, butter, sugar and chocolate.

-Place the peanut butter, butter and powdered sugar in a large bowl.
+To make this buckeye ball recipe first place peanut butter, butter and powdered sugar (confectioners’ sugar) in a large bowl.
 Stir until a dough forms.
 You may need to use your hands to knead everything together.
-Roll the peanut butter mixture into balls, then chill.
-Melt the chocolate and shortening together, then use a toothpick to dip each ball halfway in the chocolate.
+Roll the peanut butter mixture into balls, then chill the balls on a baking sheet.
+Melt the chocolate and shortening together in a bowl, then use a toothpick to dip each ball halfway in the chocolate.
 Roll the balls in sprinkles if desired.
 Use your finger to smooth the top of each buckeye ball to remove the hole from the toothpick.
-Chill until the chocolate is set, then serve and enjoy.
+Chill the peanut butter balls until the chocolate sets, then serve and enjoy.

 Step by step shots showing how to make buckeye balls.

-• I typically use a measuring spoon to portion out my peanut butter “dough” so that all of the balls are the same size.
+• I typically use a measuring spoon or small cookie scoop to portion out my peanut butter “dough” so that all of the balls are the same size.

 • You can use whatever type of sprinkles you like.
 It’s fun to switch out the sprinkle colors to match whatever occasion you’re celebrating.
 Or you can leave off the sprinkles altogether, there are so many ways to decorate buckeye balls!

-Process photos showing peanut butter balls being dipped in chocolate.
+Process photos showing peanut butter candy being dipped in chocolate.

 Recipe FAQs